jvde-github/AIS-catcher/README.md

 ```
 AIS-catcher -d SOAPYSDR -gu device "serial=00000001,driver=rtlsdr"  -s 1536K
 ```
-Stream arguments and gain arguments can be set similarly via ```-gu STREAM``` and ```-gu GAINS``` followed by an argument string.
+Stream arguments and gain arguments can be set similarly via ```-gu STREAM``` and ```-gu GAIN``` followed by an argument string (if it contains spaces use "").
 Please note that SoapySDR does not signal if the input parameters for the device are not set properly.
 We therefore added the ```-gu PROBE on``` swhitch which displays the actual settings used, e.g.
 ```
-AIS-catcher -d SOAPYSDR -s 1536K -gu FREQOFFSET 5 GAINS "TUNER=37.3" PROBE on SETTINGS "biastee=true"
+AIS-catcher -d SOAPYSDR -s 1536K -gu GAIN "TUNER=37.3" PROBE on SETTINGS "biastee=true"
 ```
-To complete the example, this example also sets the tuner gain for the RTL-SDR to 37.3, the bias-tee on and the frequency correction to 5 ppm.
+To complete the example, this example also sets the tuner gain for the RTL-SDR to 37.3, the bias-tee on as the SETTING switch gives access to the device's extra settings.

 If the sample rates for a device are not supported by AIS-catcher, the SOXR functionality could be conisdered (e.g. ```-go SOXR on```).
 Again, we advice to use the built-in drivers and included resampling functionality where possible.